WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

 Even the finest wine is wasted in a dark alley, and no matter how good your open-source project is, it needs some promotion.
 I remember {% github_link https://github.com/yyx990803 %} mentioning that his {% github_link https://github.com/vuejs/core %} project blew up after hitting the top of Hacker News.

 It’s tough for individual developers to land on Hacker News' front page, but you can promote your project through multiple channels.
-Let’s break it down into domestic and international platforms. (*Here comes the real value*)
+Let’s break it down into domestic(China) and international platforms. (*Here comes the real value*)

 #### Domestic